2018 World Series: Los Angeles Dodgers

-Over the years, 2018 Red Sox and Dodgers would eventually end up playing for the World Series opposition.
-Along with Kelly, Price, and Betts, Heath Hembree, Craig Kimbrel, and J.D.
-Martinez joined the Dodgers in the subsequent years afterwards.
-On the other hand, Enrique Hernandez, Alex Verdugo, Kenley Jansen, and Justin Turner would later play for Boston.
-According to sportswriter John Tomase at NBC Sports Boston, up to 25% of the Boston Red Sox’s 2023 projected Opening Day roster were players with direct ties to the Dodgers.
+Over the years, many 2018 Red Sox and Dodgers ended up playing for their World Series opponent.
+Along with Price, and Betts; Heath Hembree, Joe Kelly, Craig Kimbrel, J.D.
+Martinez, and Ryan Brasier joined the Dodgers in the subsequent years after 2018.
+Meanwhile, Enrique "Kikè" Hernandez, Alex Verdugo, Rich Hill, Kenley Jansen, Justin Turner, and Walker Buehler later played for Boston.
+According to sportswriter John Tomase of NBC Sports Boston, up to 25% of the Boston Red Sox’s 2023 projected Opening Day roster were players with direct ties to the Dodgers.

+While most of the Dodgers' core players in 2018 later played for the World Series-winning team of 2020, Brian Dozier won his own World Series ring with the 2019 Washington Nationals.